d-khan/python/OOP/3 Properties.md

    - Changing the assignment to `varia = val` would operate on a method's local variable; (we strongly encourage you to test both of the above cases - this will make it easier for you to remember the difference)
 5. The first line of the off-class code prints the value of the `ExampleClass.varia` attribute; note - we use the value before the very first object of the class is instantiated.

-Run the code in the editor and check its output.
+Run the code below and check its output.

-As you can see, the class' `__dict__` contains much more data than its object's counterpart.
-Most of them are useless now - the one we want you to check carefully shows the current `varia` value.

-Note that the object's `__dict__` is empty - the object has no instance variables.

 ```python
 class ExampleClass: